 - Markku Salonen Fund

-Grant-related enquiries may be directed to Fund Officer Leena Tammivuori and Secretary Anu Aaltonen.
+Grant-related enquiries may be directed to Fund Officer Päivi Venäläinen and Secretary Anniina Majanlahti-Binaku.
 Please contact the Fund primarily by phone.

 The grant decisions are made by an administrative committee consisting of regional experts from various fields.
 If necessary, outside experts can be called upon to evaluate applications.
-The grant decisions of the January round of applications will be announced on skr.fi on May 12th 2020 and the grants can be withdrawn after that.
-Both favourable and unfavourable grant decisions are sent to grant applicants by email approximately two weeks before that.
+The grant decisions of the January round of applications in 2024 will be announced on May 23rd.
+Both favourable and unfavourable grant decisions will be sent to grant applicants by email approximately two weeks before that.
+The 2024 grants can be withdrawn from 22 May 2024.